canonical/ubuntu-frame/RUNNING_ON_YOUR_DESKTOP.md

 # Ubuntu Frame

-**Disclaimer:** *This isn't about how to deploy on "Classic" linux systems such as Ubuntu Desktop or Ubuntu Server.
-For these systems see the `daemon` configuration option in [REFERENCE.md](REFERENCE.md)*
+This is how to run `ubuntu-frame` as an application window within your Linux desktop environment.
+For having Ubuntu Frame take over the whole display as you normally would for deployment, see the `daemon` configuration option in [REFERENCE.md](REFERENCE.md).

 ## Running on your desktop

-By "running on your desktop" we mean that `ubuntu-frame` runs as an application window within your desktop environment.
-This is achieved by running it with an X11 backend (and it appears as a "Mir on X" window).
+When run on a desktop `ubuntu-frame` uses Mir's X11 backend (and it appears as a "Mir on X" window).

 There are two ways to do this, and they achieve slightly different things.